Our commitment to sustainable and traceable spice production

 The Nedspice Farmers Partnership Programme in Vietnam centres around the production of sustainable black pepper.
 The NFPP project started in 2013 in the province of Binh Phuoc and has since expanded to neighbouring provinces of Dak Nong and Binh Duong.
 The success of NFPP is mainly owed to the fact that farmers are treated as partners and important stakeholders throughout the process, which results in true sustainable relations.

-What started as a small-scale two-year project to sustainably improve pepper production in 2013, has now developed into long-term programme involving over 2000 farmers in three provinces in 2013.
+What started as a small-scale two-year project to sustainably improve pepper production in 2013, has now developed into long-term programme involving over 2300 black pepper farmers in three provinces in 2021.

 In 2013 Nedspice partnered with IDH (Sustainable Trade Initiative) for a two-year pilot project on sustainable pepper production in the Binh Phuoc Province of Vietnam.
 The project assisted farmers to sustainably improve their farming practices to comply with Rainforest Alliance (SAN) standard.
 And with success, because within a year over 250 farmers were Rainforest Alliance certified.
 This means that biodiversity protection, ecosystem conservation and labour occupational health and safety is guaranteed.